-- In the Adventure Time episode "Dungeon", a upbeat xylophone tune plays whilst Finn and Jake escape from a cage... only for it to be revealed that the Guardian Angel is playing it, who's then promptly cut off as the cage lands on top of her.
+- In the Adventure Time episode "Dungeon", an upbeat xylophone tune plays while Finn and Jake escape from a cage... only for it to be revealed that the Guardian Angel is playing it, who's then promptly cut off as the cage lands on top of her.

-- The first episode of the Martha Speaks TV show does this with a Suspiciously Similar Song version of "Yakety Sax".
+- The Martha Speaks episode "Raiders of the Lost Art" does this with a Suspiciously Similar Song version of "Yakety Sax".

 - Scooby-Doo!
 Mystery Incorporated once had a scene where after a few second we see it's Mr. E playing the background music on a keytar.